I’m convinced this poached salmon recipe makes some of the most tender, mouth-watering salmon. It’s also ridiculously easy!

 Key Ingredients

-- Salmon: I use salmon fillets around 1 inch thick because thicker fillets will stay more tender and succulent when poached.
+- Salmon: I use salmon fillets around 1 inch thick (the thicker fillets stay more tender and succulent).
 I also like fattier varieties of salmon, such as King, Coho, and Sockeye.
 We also love Steelhead in this recipe (similar to Atlantic salmon).

 - Lemon: Sliced lemon is the classic choice for poaching salmon.
 Try limes or oranges for a fun twist.